victorgemelgo/victorgemelgo/README.md

 I’m a Full-Stack Developer who loves building applications for different environments—whether it’s mobile, web, or desktop.
 I’m passionate about creating scalable, efficient, and user-friendly solutions 🥰

-💻 I’ve had the pleasure of working on several personal and professional projects that hold a special place in my heart.
+💻 My first projects were very special to me and laid the foundation for my journey as a developer.
 These include various WordPress websites, a POS system for a spice store built with Java SWING, and a knowledge base for the IT department of a university, which was my first web project developed using PHP & MySQL.

 <h4>🖖 Current Skills: </h4>